phun-ky/phun-ky.github.io/_posts/2014-03-25-how-to-create-a-new-page-in-confluence-with-given-template-from-a-link.md

 ---
 layout: post
-title: "How to create a new page in confluence with given template from a link"
+title: "How to create a new page in Atlassian Confluence with given template from a link"
 description: ""
 category: "How-to"
 tags: [how-to, template, confluence]